matplotlib/matplotlib/doc/faq/howto_faq.rst

 -----------------------------------

 Many image file formats can only have one image per file, but some formats support multi-page files.
-Currently only the pdf backend has support for this.
-To make a multi-page pdf file, first initialize the file::
+Currently, only the pdf backend has support for this.
+To make a multi-page pdf file, first, initialize the file::

     from matplotlib.backends.backend_pdf import PdfPages